Director for Arts and Cultural Partnerships, University Outreach & Engagement

 University Outreach and Engagement Campus Senior Fellow

 In the past decade he coordinated a major cultural heritage training program in South Africa; served as co-curator of the 2006 Smithsonian Folklife Festival program, Carriers of Culture: Native Basket Traditions; was co-curator for the major international exhibition, Dear Mr. Mandela, Dear Mrs. Parks: Children's Letters, Global Lessons (in South Africa and the US) and Ahmed “Kathy” Kathrada: A South African Activist for Non-Racialism and Democracy in the US.
 He was awarded a Fulbright grant at the University of Witwatersrand, Johannesburg, South Africa, where he assisted on the re-development of the Museum of Anthropology.
-He is one of the leaders for the US-Africa Cultural Heritage Strategic Partnership and a US/China Folklife and Intangible Cultural Heritage Partnership project involving museums from both countries.
-He has served as curator for an exhibition in 2015 on living Native Hawaiian lauhala weaving traditions with the Bishop Museum in Honolulu, and the 2012 Smithsonian Folklife Festival Program, Campus and Community: Public Universities and the USDA at 150.
+He is one of the leaders for the US-Africa Cultural Heritage Strategic Partnership and the American Folklore Society/Chinese Folklore Society Folklife and Intangible Cultural Heritage Partnership project involving museums from both countries.
+He has served as co-curator for an exhibition in 2015, Nani I Ka Hala: The Vibrancy and Vitality of Lau Hala Weaving in Hawaii, Bishop Museum, Honolulu, on living Native Hawaiian lauhala weaving traditions, and the 2012 Smithsonian Folklife Festival Program, Campus and Community: Public Universities and the USDA at 150.
+He is one of the leaders of the 2018-2021 Ubuntu Dialogues: Museums and Communities Connect collaborative project between MSU and Stellenbosch University Museum, Stellenbosch, South Africa.
+He also is a member of the leadership team for a new international alliance, Cultural Heritage and Museums on the Move: Migration and Mobility, based at Lund University, Lund, Sweden.
+In 2023 he was appointed as a Trustee of the Vaal University of Technology Foundation Board in Johannesburg, South Africa.

 Research interests include: